mirzaakhena/gogen_pubsub/README.md

     >>> hello
     ```

-## How to switch technology between gRPC and GraphQL
+## How to switch technology between Redis Pubsub and Kafka

 For the server you may comment / uncomment this part (`application/app_server.go`)
 ```